se7enxweb/exponentialbasic/COMPATIBILITY.md

     - module/list - Tests as 100% Functional.
     - status/list - Tests as 100% Functional.
 - eznewsfeed
-    - unpublished - Needs work.
-Fatal Errors on Page Load.
+    - unpublished - Tests as 100% Functional.
-    - archive - Needs work.
-Fatal Errors on Page Load.
+    - archive - Tests as 100% Functional.
-    - news/new - Tests as 90% Functional.
-Fatal errors on submit.
+    - news/new - Tests as 100% Functional.
-    - category/new - Tests as 90% Functional.
-Fatal errors on submit.
+    - category/new - Tests as 100% Functional.
-    - sourcesite/new - Needs work.
-Fatal Errors on Page Load.
+    - sourcesite/new - Tests as 100% Functional.
-    - importnews - Needs work.
-Warnings and Fatal errors on submit buttons usage.
+    - importnews - Tests as 100% Functional.
 - ezad
-    - archive - Needs work.
-Warning Errors on Page Load.
+    - archive - Tests as 100% Functional.
-    - category/new - Tests as 90% Functional.
-Warnings on Page Load.
-Fatal errors on submit.
+    - category/new - Tests as 100% Functional.
-    - ad/new - Tests as 90% Functional.
-Warnings on Page Load.
-Fatal errors on submit.
+    - ad/new - Tests as 100% Functional.
 - ezpoll
-    - pollist - Needs work.
-Tests as 90% Functional.
-Some warnings on Page Load.
+    - pollist - Tests as 100% Functional.
-    - polledit/new - Needs work.
-Tests as 90% Functional.
-Some warnings on Page Load.
+    - polledit/new - Tests as 100% Functional.
 - ezlink
     - category/0 - Tests as 100% Functional.
     - categoryedit/edit/1 - Tests as 100% Functional.